ItsMe-RiiK/ChessyNorCheesy/README.md

 ## ⚠️ Disclaimer

 This project is strictly for **educational and research purposes**.
 Using automated bots on Chess.com violates their Terms of Service and will likely result in your account being banned. i do not have responsibility for any consequences that arise from using this software.
 Do not use this tool to cheat against human players.

+## Acknowledgments

+This project was inspired by the concept of a chess bot that operates entirely outside the browser.
+It is a testament to the power of modern computer vision and C++ optimization techniques.
+It is also a great way to learn about chess, computer vision, and software engineering.
+I would like to thank the Stockfish team for providing such a powerful chess engine and the OpenCV team for providing such a powerful computer vision library.

+## License

+This project is licensed under the MIT License - see the [LICENSE](License) file for details.